 As part of its efforts to isolate the regime on human rights grounds, on September 29, 2010, President Obama, acting in accordance with Section 105 of P.L.
 111-195 (CISADA), issued Executive Order 13553, imposing sanctions on Iranian officials determined to have committed human rights abuses since Iran's 2009 election.
 Sanctions include a ban on visas to the United States and freeze on U.S.-based assets or trade with them.
 In an annex, eight Iranian officials were named as violators and were subjected to the sanctions.
 Two more Iranian officials (Tehran prosecutor Abbas Dowlatabadi and Basij commander Mohammad Reza Naqdi) were added to that list on February 23, 2011, and, on June 9, 2011, the Administration added the IRGC (already sanctioned as a proliferator), the Basij, the Law Enforcement Forces (LEF), and LEF Commander Ismail Ahmadi Moghaddam to the list.
-As of November 2011, 11 Iranian persons and 3 entities have been designated as human rights abusers under an executive order (13553) issued pursuant to CISADA.
+On December 14, 2011, two more Iranians (head of the Joint Staff Dr. Hassan Firuzabadi and deputy IRGC commander Abdullah Argahi) were named as well.
+That brought the total to 13 Iranian persons and 3 entities designated to date.
 (The full list of Iranian sanctioned under that and under other Executive Orders and U.N.
 Resolutions is provided in Table 6 of CRS Report RS20871, Iran Sanctions.)

 On July 8, 2011, the Administration, in concert with a similar move by Britain, imposed restrictions on more than 50 Iranian officials deemed to have played a role in repression.
 The action was taken under authority in the Immigration and Nationality Act (INA).
-The Administration did not name the Iranian officials covered by the ruling, on the grounds that the INA requires that visa records are confidential.
+The